jaclynchiu7/STATS-101C-Final/README.md

 # How to Grow Your YouTube Channel
 Youtube is a large scale video-sharing platform that can a source of money for people aspiring to be content creators.
-The amount of views a video receives is important in determining how much revnue a content creator will earn and the overall health of a channel.
+The amount of views a video receives is important in determining how much revenue a content creator will earn and the overall health of a channel.
 We evaulate the ability to predict the percent change in views on a video between the second and sixth hour since publishing.
 Our methodology includes preprocessing and transforming predictor variables, finding significant predictors, and applying a variety of regression models.

 # Model Accuracies